Inman Harvey

 Harvey's other interests include philosophical approaches to AI and artificial life (a non-representational, dynamical systems approach); passive dynamic walking; and Gaia theory.
-He originally started as a mathematician and philosopher at Cambridge University.
+He originally started as a mathematician and philosopher at the University of Cambridge.

-The article "Evolving a Conscious Machine" in the June 1998 issue of Discover magazine (pp. 72–79) overviews Harvey's and Adrian Thompson's work with evolving an FPGA program to recognize tones.
+The article "Evolving a Conscious Machine" in the June 1998 issue of the magazine Discover (pp. 72–79) overviews Harvey's and Adrian Thompson's work with evolving an FPGA program to recognize tones.
+See:

+Selected publications

+Harvey's highest-cited papers indexed at Google Scholar are: